al1abb/C2/README.md

 # C2
+You should include 3 JSON files in /server directory: agents.json, commands_output.json, commands.json

 ## Custom powershell script usage:

 To run custom powershell scripts on target machine (Agent), you can execute this command: